-I recently graduated from the Cornell plant-based certification course.
+I recently completed the T. Colin Campbell plant-based certification course.
 In this course, they talk about not counting calories or macronutrients.
 As long as you're adhering to a whole foods plant-based diet, there's really no need to get into the stats of grams of protein, carbohydrates, fat etc. Those nutrients exist in all plants anyway so if you eat a variety of whole plant foods including veggies, fruit, beans, nuts and legumes, your body gets what it needs without having to track.
 It seems mother nature rigged it that way for us.
 This is a nice bonus of adopting this lifestyle!
 How often have you tried a new diet and had to count, weigh and measure?
 Who can stick to that?

 Although, as a general rule, I don't like to measure and count, I did come up with my own easy way of simply making sure I was getting enough fruits and veggies in the day (specifically veggies - I seem to have no problem with nature's candy - fruit).
 I call it my 2, 3, 4 rule.
 Here's how it works.
 For breakfast, I strive for 2 fruits and/or veggies.
 Examples - my trusty bowl of oatmeal with blueberries and bananas.
 Or tofu scramble with spinach and peppers.
 Or it could be a baked potato and orange.
 You can see where I'm going with this.
 In every one of those examples, the 2 plant quota was met.